czietz/uip-tools-mirror/README.md

-**THIS IS AN INOFFICIAL MIRROR OF UIP-TOOLS!** The official repository is located at https://bitbucket.org/sqward/uip-tools/src.
+**THIS IS AN UNOFFICIAL MIRROR OF UIP-TOOLS!** The official repository is located at https://bitbucket.org/sqward/uip-tools/src.
 No issues and PRs will be accepted for this mirror.

 # Uiptool Introduction